Deemed dispositions on death

 Tax issues for the surviving spouse later

 If the surviving spouse later adds someone else to title as a joint owner, this is a disposition for tax purposes and must be reported.
-It can also have serious adverse consequences.
-Learn more here.

 Any of these gains that are not shelted by the PRE are taxable as capital gains for the surviving spouse.